Equivariant Hirzebruch class for singular varieties: Hirzebruch class of a SNC divisor complement

-We recall that the weight filtration and the whole mixed Hodge structure for an open smooth variety were constructed via the logarithmic complex.
-Theorem \ref{t1} clarifies the relation of the Hirzebruch class with the mixed Hodge structure.
+We recall that the weight filtration and the whole mixed Hodge structure for an open smooth variety were constructed via the logarithmic complex by Deligne \cite{De}.
+Theorem \ref{t1} or \cite[Prop 2.2]{MaSc} clarifies the relation of the Hirzebruch class with the mixed Hodge structure.
 The general point of view was presented in \cite[\S4]{BSY}, but the considered case is fairly explicit.

-\begin{proof} The sheaf of logarithmic differential forms is equipped with the weight filtration.
+More general approach reletting mixed Hodge modules and theory of characteristic classes is described in the survey \cite{Scu}. \s {\it Proof of Theorem \ref{t1}.} We will skip $\iota$ in the notation.
+The sheaf of logarithmic differential forms is equipped with the weight filtration.
 The associated quotients of the weight filtration in $L\Omega^p_\emptyset=\Omega^p_M(\log D)$ are equal to the sheaves of forms on the intersections of divisor components (with shifted gradation), therefore we have

 Similarly

 From the equations (\ref{log2no}) and (\ref{log2no2}) we find that

 By the inclusion-exclusion formula we have